-We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to measure the level of consciousness of individuals, teams and organizations.
+We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to identify bias in worldviews/reality constructs of individuals, teams and organizations.

 The instrument is currently in “beta” mode and free until we have have enough data to check validity and reliability.